Authors & Speakers - The FOLD

 Carly Watters

 Carly Watters is a Senior Literary Agent at P.S.
-Literary and VP of PACLA (Professional Association of Canadian Literary Agents).
-She’s been an agent for 13 years and represents award-winners and bestsellers in a variety of categories.
-Clients have been translated into 40 languages, optioned for TV, and have been on every bestseller list including the New York Times, USA Today and Globe and Mail.
+Literary and VP of the Professional Association of Canadian Literary Agents.
+She’s been an agent for 15 years and represents award-winners and bestsellers in a variety of categories.
+Clients have been translated into 40 languages, optioned for TV and film, and have been on every bestseller list including the NYT and Globe and Mail.
 Carly co-hosts The Sh*t No One Tells You About Writing podcast.
+She has a Masters in Publishing Studies from City University London and is a graduate of Harvard Business School’s Business of Entertainment, Media and Sports program.

 Headshot of a White woman with long brown hair wearing a grey sweater.